Mutual Recognition of ADR Certificates

 Parties held the first meeting regarding this issue in Vienna, on 4 April 2016, with no results.
 The second meeting, held in Brussels on 19 April 2016 is the one that resulted with signing the agreement on mutual recognition of ADR certificates.

-The agreement entered into force on 25 April 2016 and it is implemented successfully by both parties.
+The agreement on mutual recognition of ADR certificates entered into force on 25 April 2016 and it is implemented successfully by both parties.

-Now, although Kosovo is not a contracting party to ADR treaty yet, the agreement has enabled the free movement of hazardous goods to and through Serbia.
+Now, although Kosovo is not a contracting party to ADR treaty yet, this bilateral agreement between Kosovo and Serbia has enabled the free movement of hazardous goods to and through Serbia.